| |

 produced several great litters over the years of black and yellow puppies.
 It was at this

 point that Rumajas Labradors was formed and would provide the foundation for Amber Sky Labradors.
+After we acquired Bay we committed ourselves to becoming more knowledgeable about the breed and

 sought out advice from other breeders to begin to develop our own distinctive line of Labradors.